 Fatigue may be linked to other Parkinson’s symptoms, for example depression.
 With depression there is usually also fatigue, as well as loss of motivation, a general lack of interest and difficulty in sleeping.
 It is important that these symptoms are recognised as they are very treatable, and overcoming them can reduce fatigue.

 If you experience tremor, rigidity or dyskinesia your muscles will have to work harder in order to carry out simple movements or tasks which can mean muscles fatigue more quickly and easily.
-Slowness of movement (bradykinesia) may also increase fatigue by making activities and tasks more prolonged.
+Slowness of movement (bradykinesia) may also increase fatigue by making activities and tasks more prolonged and effortful.

 You may have sleep problems and poor quality sleep tends to lead to excessive day-time sleepiness and a tendency to ‘nap’.
 Although sleepiness is a separate symptom to fatigue, it clearly adds to the problem and fatigue is hard to overcome if you are sleepy.